Web Analytics

 }

-Maybe in another article, we will implement a Stack-Based VM, or a modern hybrid between the two.
+Perhaps in a future article, we will explore a Stack-Based VM or a modern register-stack hybrid.